robtweed/global_storage/Indexing.md

 Global Storage databases leave indexing entirely in your hands.
 While this might seem like a retrograde step to someone used to the built-in convenience and "bells and whistles" of a modern database, it actually provides a database designer with the ability to design exactly the indexing strategy they need for their particular circumstances.
 This can result in more efficient overall data storage: indices that are unlikely to ever be needed don't end up wasting disk storage, and, in skilled, experienced hands, a much more effecive and performant indexing strategy can be designed than often created by leaving it to the database management system to decide.

-To use a photography analogy, it's like the difference between using modern automatic lenses and selecting completely automatic settings on your camera for exposure and auto-focus, compared with using manual lenses and a manual exposure setting on the camera, leaving the photographer to take control and use their experience and creative expertise.
+To use a photography analogy, it's a bit like the difference between using modern automatic lenses and selecting completely automatic settings on your camera for exposure and auto-focus, compared with using manual lenses and a manual exposure setting on the camera, leaving the photographer to take control and use their experience and creative expertise.
+The novice or casual photographer can leave it to the camera to make the decisions which it will probably do well enough most of the time for you to be happy with the photographs.
+However, the expert photographer can use their skill and experience to cater for more challenging situations which, left to the camera, might result in the subject of the photograph being badly over-exposed or under-exposed, or the subject being out of focus.

 # What is an Index Anyway?

 Because many databases include automatic indexing behind the scenes, you may not even really know what an index is or what it looks like.
+They are simply other records stored in the database, but they act as pointers to the main data records, and are designed around the search criteria you'll use when querying your database.

 It's actually very simple really, but the design of indices also brings into focus the need to carefully focus on your database structure and design as a whole.

 Let's go back to the employee database examples we've used throughout these articles.
 In fact, the examples that have been used so far are actually pretty badly designed, but they were described to allow easy understanding of basic Global Storage techniques.